Welcome and thank you for choosing Conestoga.

 Often applicants have earned credits from another college or university that may allow a student to be granted advanced standing or exemption.
 Learn more about credit transfer opportunities at Conestoga.

 Apprentices may challenge the in-school portion of apprenticeship levels from a variety of trade-specific apprenticeship programs depending on their level of expertise and time spent on the job.
 Non-apprentices can likewise challenge the in-school portion of the program starting first at level one.
 For more information visit Exemption Testing - Apprentices and Non-Apprentices.

 All Conestoga College students and apprentices must abide by the Student Guide.

 Level 3 Exam Prep

 The sooner you write your Certificate of Qualification exam after having completed your in-school training, the higher your chance of success.

 In most trades at Conestoga College, we offer a Certificate of Qualification Exam Prep course for level 3 apprentices.
-As of January 1, 2017, the MAESD has made exam prep courses for block release training in a number of trades mandatory for level 3 apprentices.
-Those apprentices who are affected will be notified of the mandatory exam prep course on their Offer of Classroom Training Letter from the MAESD.
-The MAESD has determined that there will be an additional fee of $50 per apprentice to cover the cost of the five-day course, which will be included on the Offer of Classroom Training.
+As of January 1, 2017, the MTCU has made exam prep courses for block release training in a number of trades mandatory for level 3 apprentices.
+Those apprentices who are affected will be notified of the mandatory exam prep course on their Offer of Classroom Training Letter from the MTCU.
+The MTCU has determined that there will be an additional fee of $50 per apprentice to cover the cost of the five-day course, which will be included on the Offer of Classroom Training.
 If eligible for Employment Insurance and other income supports, these benefits will automatically be extended to cover the duration of the exam prep course.

 If you are challenging your Certificate of Qualification Exam or have failed your licensing exam you may benefit from the Exam Prep course.
 For more information, contact your local Employment Ontario apprenticeship office.